Article

 Conclusion

-Since all future coronaviruses will possess peripheral disulfide bonds in their S proteins, the reaction of SARS-CoV-2 disulfide bonds with metals and silicon is of great importance.
+All future coronaviruses will possess peripheral disulfide bonds in their S proteins, and therefore, the reactions of SARS-CoV-2 disulfide bonds with metals and silicon are of great importance.
 These findings provide new opportunities for developing coronavirus-capturing materials capable of irreversibly trapping the virus via strong covalent bonds, and potentially electrically deactivating persistent and future variants of SARS-CoV-2.

 This article was published in Chemical Science.